Learning ReLU networks to high uniform accuracy is intractable: Introduction

+Another related area is the identification of (equivalence classes of) neural network parameters from their input-output maps.
+While most works focus on scenarios where one has access to an infinite number of queries~\citep{fefferman1993recovering,vlavcic2022neural}, there are recent results employing only finitely many samples~\citep{rolnick2020reverse,fiedler2023stable}.
+Robust identification of the neural network parameters is sufficient to guarantee uniform accuracy, but it is not a necessary condition.
+Specifically, proximity of input-output maps does not necessarily imply proximity of corresponding neural network parameters~\citep{berner2019degenerate}.
+More generally, our results show that efficient identification from samples cannot be possible unless (as done in the previously mentioned works) further prior information is incorporated.
+In the same spirit, this restricts the applicability of model extraction attacks, such as \emph{model inversion} or \emph{evasion attacks}~\citep{tramer2016stealing, he2022towards}.

-Several other works have established ``hardness'' results for neural network training.
-For example, the foundational work \cite{blum1992training} shows that for certain specific architectures the training process can be NP-complete.
-By contrast, our results do not directly consider algorithm runtime at all; our results are much stronger in the sense of showing that even if it were possible to fit a neural network to data efficiently, the necessary number of data points would be too large to be tractable.
-Our results are most closely related to recent results in \cite{grohs2021proof} where target classes consisting of neural network approximation spaces are considered.
-The results of \cite{grohs2021proof}, however, are purely asymptotic.
-Since the asymptotic behavior incurred by the rate is often only visible for very fine accuracies, the results of \cite{grohs2021proof} therefore cannot be applied to obtain concrete lower bounds on the required sample size.
-By contrast, our results are completely explicit in all parameters and readily yield practically relevant bounds.
-In addition, our results elucidate the role of adaptive sampling and different coefficient regularization methods.
+Our results are most closely related to recent results by \citet{grohs2021proof} where target classes consisting of neural network approximation spaces are considered.
+The results of \citet{grohs2021proof}, however, are purely asymptotic.
+Since the asymptotic behavior incurred by the rate is often only visible for very fine accuracies, the results of \citet{grohs2021proof} cannot be applied to obtain concrete lower bounds on the required sample size.
+Our results are completely explicit in all parameters and readily yield practically relevant bounds.
+They also elucidate the role of adaptive sampling and different regularization methods.